Frequently Asked Questions

 What APIs does Faros AI provide?

-Faros AI provides several APIs to support integration and automation, including the Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library.
-These APIs enable customers to connect Faros AI with their existing tools and workflows for data ingestion, analytics, and automation.
+Faros AI offers several APIs, including the Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library, enabling integration with existing tools and workflows.
+(Source: Faros Sales Deck Mar2024.pptx)

-Faros AI addresses engineering productivity bottlenecks, software quality challenges, AI transformation measurement, talent management, DevOps maturity, initiative delivery tracking, developer experience insights, and R&D cost capitalization.
-The platform provides actionable data and automation to solve these pain points, resulting in faster delivery, improved quality, and better resource allocation.
+Faros AI addresses challenges such as engineering productivity bottlenecks, software quality issues, AI transformation measurement, talent management, DevOps maturity, initiative delivery tracking, developer experience, and R&D cost capitalization.
+The platform provides actionable insights, automation, and unified reporting to help organizations optimize speed, quality, and resource allocation.
+(Source: manual)

 Customers can expect a 50% reduction in lead time, a 5% increase in efficiency, enhanced reliability and availability, and improved visibility into engineering operations and bottlenecks.
-These outcomes accelerate time-to-market, optimize resource allocation, and improve operational workflows.
+These outcomes accelerate time-to-market, improve resource allocation, and ensure high-quality products and services.
+(Source: Use Cases for Salespeak Training.pptx)

 Use Cases & Customer Success